natelandau/shell-scripting-templates/docs/function-list.md

 ## bfl::warn

-Prints a warning message to stdout.
+Prints a warning message to stderr.

 #### Parameter

 string $msg
->The warning message.
+>The message.

 #### Example